-Alternative political or Strategic priorities: Internal security concerns limit Ghana's capacity and willingness to contribute troops or police to certain UN missions.
-Currently, Ghana contributes about 20% of its total army size to UN missions according to the GAF and GPS.
+Alternative political or strategic priorities: Internal security concerns limit Ghana's capacity and willingness to contribute troops or police to certain UN missions.
+Currently, Ghana contributes about 20% of its total army to UN missions.
 This affects their operational capacity whenever there is any internal strife, especially during election periods.
 For this reason, Ghana claims it will limit deployments of personnel to peacekeeping duties during such periods.
 To date, however, this does not appear to have dramatically affected Ghana's contributions.

-Alternative institutional preferences for crises management: This is not a significant consideration although Ghana prefers working under the UN than the ECOWAS or African Union (AU).
-The main reason is that ECOWAS and AU peacekeeping expenses are usually borne by troop-contributing countries and this imposes additional financial burden on Ghana's limited resources.
+Alternative institutional preferences for crises management: This is not a significant consideration although Ghana prefers working under the UN than the ECOWAS or AU.
+The main reason is that ECOWAS and AU peacekeeping expenses are usually borne by troop-contributing countries and this imposes AN additional financial burden on Ghana's limited resources.
 Moreover, the operational requirements of ECOWAS and AU peace operations in terms of adequate logistics and equipment are also sometimes lacking when compared to UN missions.